CS at Grenoble

 Note that in 2016, the university of Montpellier changes the name of its mathematics Laboratory from I3M to IMAG .
 This name is completely unrelated to Grenoble.

 My former laboratory, namely ID merged with 7 other small laboratories to become LIG from a previous federation named IMAG build with the splitting of previous laboratories.
 Now (2018) around 25 teams, with around 450 CS researchers, including PhD students.
 It is supported by the two Grenoble universities (Univ.
-Grenoble-Alpes and Grenoble-INP), the national research agency (CNRS) and partly (half of the teams) by the national research agency in computer science and automation (Inria).
+Grenoble-Alpes and Grenoble-INP), the CNRS and partly (half of the teams) by the national research agency in computer science and automation (Inria).

 IMAG building (previously named Pilsi)

 Former president Sarkozy sells part of EDF (Electricity of France) in order to finance big projects in few big universities.
 Thus, 6 years later, we got part of the money and start build a big computer science building on the campus.
 700 people works in the building: 1 floor for the LJK, 0.5 floor Verimag, 2.5 floors of the LIG (bottom to top order).

 Univ.
 Grenoble-Alpes (U.G.A.): two entities with a single name in a merging process

 The Shanghai ranking induces major structural changes for international visibility.
 After the student riots of 1968, the french universities were splited by thematic (Natural science (including math and CS), Human science (including economy), Languages).
 Now, the numerous small universities are being merge to become more visible.

 UJF, UPMF and Stendahl were merged together in Univ.
 Grenoble Alpes (UGA, the university), member of Univ.
 Grenoble Alpes (the COMUE, community of university) with Grenoble-INP, architecture school, management school and Univ. of Savoie.
 Local branches of national research institutes are also associated in the entity: CEA, CNRS, Inserm, Inria.

 Univ.
 Grenoble-Alpes was formally created in 2016, after some false start in

-Around 2018, the fusion should continue: Grenoble-INP will become the engineering department of Univ.
+Around 2018, the fusion continue: Grenoble-INP is becoming the engineering department of Univ.
 Grenoble-Alpes (the university).
 Polytech Grenoble shall also be part of it.
+The merge should be in place in 2020.

 The confusion with one common name for two administrative entities is absolutely voluntary.
 The final goal is a single entity, hopefully, named Univ.
 Grenoble Alpes.